Core Idea

 • Richardson, George P. (1991).
 Feedback Thought in Social Science and Systems Theory.
 University of Pennsylvania Press.
 ISBN: 978-0-8122-8330-4.

-• Historical account tracing feedback-loop taxonomy from Wiener’s cybernetics through Forrester’s system dynamics, situating the zoo within the broader intellectual lineage.
+• Historical account tracing feedback-loop taxonomy from Wiener’s cybernetics through Forrester’s system dynamics.

 • Kim, Daniel H. (1992).
 Systems Archetypes I: Diagnosing Systemic Issues and Designing High-Leverage Interventions.
 Pegasus Communications.
 (The Systems Thinker Special Report).